Quick Facts About Trucks vs. SUVs

 SUV vs. Crossover

 So what makes an SUV an SUV, and what makes a crossover a crossover?
-Some carmakers have muddied the waters, identifying certain crossovers as SUVs, trying to make them seem more capable.
+Some carmakers have muddied the waters, identifying certain crossovers as SUVs, to make them seem more capable.
 We, the automotive press, have also participated in using SUV broadly to include crossovers.
 However, there is a defining distinction between SUVs and crossovers, which must be understood when deciding between a truck and an SUV.
-That distinction: An SUV is a product of body-on-frame construction.
+That distinction: Like trucks, many SUVs are products of body-on-frame construction.
 A crossover has unibody construction.
 For its first four generations, the Ford Explorer was a body-on-frame SUV.
 With its fifth generation, launched in 2011, it became a unibody crossover.
 For our purposes here, any reference to SUV means a vehicle with body-on-frame construction.

 Examples of Body-On-Frame SUVs